Get a free, no obligation personal loan quote with rates as low as 9.99%

 What If You Can’t Pay Off A Joint Credit Card Debt?

-If your co-borrower has suddenly passed and you’re struggling to pay off your joint credit card debts, consider the following:
+If your co-borrower has suddenly passed and you’re struggling to pay off your joint credit card debts, you could face any of the following repercussions:

-• Speak to a credit counsellor – You can also speak to a credit counsellor who can help you evaluate your financial situation and provide you with a debt relief solution.
-This may include a simple solution like a budget to a more extreme option like bankruptcy.
+• Speak To A Credit Counsellor.
+You can also speak to a credit counsellor who can help you evaluate your financial situation and provide you with a debt relief solution.
+This may include a simple solution like a budget to a more extreme option like consumer proposal or bankruptcy.

 Are You Responsible For Credit Card Debt After Death In Canada If You’re An Authorized User?